JS: Get Set Property

 Reading Property Goes Up the Prototype Chain

-), JavaScript first look at the object to see if it has that property, if not, it lookup its parent, and repeat, until a property is found or no more
+When a property of a object is looked up (e.g. obj.color), JavaScript first look at the object to see if it has that property, if not, it lookup its parent, and repeat, until a property is found or no more

 parent.

-Accessing Non-Existent Property Return βundefinedβ
+Accessing Non-Existent Property Return “undefined”

-Setting Property Never Touches Prototype Chain
+Setting Property Never go up Prototype Chain

 When setting a value to a key, if the object has the property, its value is modified.
 If the object does not have the property, its created.

-// setting a property will not touch prototype chain const xx = { kk: 3 }; // create object yy, with xx as parent const yy = Object.create(xx); yy.kk = 4; console.log(xx.kk === 3);
+// setting a property never go up prototype chain const xdad = { kk: 3 }; // create object xson, with xdad as parent const xson = Object.create(xdad); xson.kk = 4; // check console.assert(Object.hasOwn(xson, "kk")); console.assert(xson.kk === 4); console.assert(xdad.kk === 3);

-JavaScript, Property
+JavaScript.
+Property

 - JS: Property Overview